mediatis/formrelay_mail/README.md

 Set to `1` if the message body should be signed with an S/MIME certificate and key. plugin.tx_formrelay_mail.settings.signingCertificate and plugin.tx_formrelay_mail.settings.signingCertificate.signingPrivateKey need to be set to filepaths to valid .crt and .key files.
+Optionally a certificate password can be set with plugin.tx_formrelay_mail.settings.signingPassword.

 ## plugin.tx_formrelay_mail.settings.encryptMessageBody